ovaisq/DataTooling/README.md

 ### Phase 1 Workflow
-To catch up with over one billion rows (equivalent to three years' worth of raw data) in a MySQL Database and to facilitate the ingestion and processing of a large number of JSON files, I converted the rows into JSON files and stored each file in an S3 bucket as well as in the RedisJSON document store.
+To catch up with over one billion rows (equivalent to three years' worth of raw data) in a MySQL database and to facilitate the ingestion and processing of a large number of JSON files, I converted the rows into JSON files and stored each file in an S3 bucket as well as in the RedisJSON document store.
 The S3 bucket serves as permanent storage, while RedisJSON, due to its significantly faster read capabilities, was utilized for reading and processing tens of